ua-umka/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-9-1](PA1_template_files/figure-markdown_strict/unnamed-chunk-9-1.png)

-Doesn't see any difference.
-How about mean and median of the total number of steps taken per day?
+We don't observe any difference.
+What about the mean and median of the total number of steps taken per day?

     mean(dayWhNas$steps); median(dayWhNas$steps)